nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * if you have an exam named `Math Exam` for `John Doe` on `2023-05-21` from `12:00` to `14:00`
   * you then try to add another exam with the same name but on `2023-05-24` from `13:00` to `15:00`, TutorPro will not detect that there is a duplicate exam and will add the exam.

+### Storage Mechanism
+:biohazard: This section is for advanced users who are interested in learning about the storage mechanism of TutorPro.
+If you are new to TutorPro, we recommend that you skip this section and do not edit the JSON file directly.

+* TutorPro stores all the data in a JSON file.
+* The JSON file is located in the `data` folder of the TutorPro home folder.
+* If it is your first time using TutorPro, the TutorPro home folder will be created in the same directory as the TutorPro JAR file and a sample student list will be created for your to quickly get started.
+* We discourage you from editing the JSON file directly as the content you edited may not be in the correct format and may not be able to be parsed by TutorPro.
+* If the storage file is corrupted, TutorPro will create a new storage file and an empty student list.

+:warning: **Warning**<br>
+If what you edit in the JSON file is in the correct format but violates the constraint of TutorPro, TutorPro can parse the data file but may not be able to function as expected.
+For example, if you edit the end time of an exam to be earlier than the start time of the exam.
+Therefore, we strongly discourage you from editing the JSON file directly unless you are absolutely sure of what you are doing.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How can I transfer my data to another computer in TutorPro? <br>
 **A**: You can transfer your data to another computer by installing TutorPro on the new computer and replacing its empty data file with the one that contains the data from your previous TutorPro home folder.
+Refer to [Storage Mechanism](#storage-mechanism) for more details.

 **Q**: My students' full information is not shown on the student list.
 How can I view the full information of a student?